-VA and the Department of Defense established the Depleted Uranium Follow-Up Program at the Baltimore VA Medical Center to screen and monitor Veterans for health problems associated with exposure to depleted uranium (DU).
+VA and the Department of Defense established the Depleted Uranium Follow-up Program at the Baltimore VA Medical Center to screen and monitor Veterans for health problems associated with exposure to depleted uranium (DU).

 Eligibility

-VA requires active duty service in any of the conflicts listed below to qualify for the DU Follow-Up Program:
+VA requires active duty service in any of the conflicts listed below to qualify for the DU Follow-up Program:

-- 1990-1991 Gulf War
+- Gulf War

 - Bosnia